Mount Bromo on a Budget: Free Entrance and No Crowds!

 The Secret Entrance is marked on Maps.me.
 Search for “Secret free entrance to Bromo” to find it.

-Two places to watch the sunrise
+Where to watch the sunrise at Mount Bromo

-That’s the one I recommend.
-Nobody goes to the crater for sunrise and the volcano is practically all yours!
-The sunrise is just as impressive too!
 The colors are bright and vivid and the light illuminates the whole caldera which sits in your feet.
 If you go on a foggy day, the clouds nest below the top of Mount Bromo, creating a unique sight of a sea of clouds.

-From the Secret Entrance, walk down the ‘villagers’ trail’ for the first 10 minutes, after which you’ll enter the Sea of Sand.
-Then it becomes totally flat and trails disappear.
 You’ll hear jeeps in the distance carrying tourists to the viewing points.
-Use Maps.me, but don’t rely on the marked trails – just walk in the right direction and you’ll be fine.
+Use Maps.me for navigation, but don’t rely on the marked trails – just walk in the general direction of the volcano and you’ll be fine.

 It’s pretty dark in the Sea of San before sunrise, so have a flashlight or the light of your smartphone ready.